 - Fill the Egg up with mostly fresh charcoal nearly to the top of the fire ring.
 Light it.

 - When the lump has caught, put in the platesetter, stainless steel grid and anything else you want cleaned.
-This includes the daisy wheel.
+This includes the daisy wheel, if that needs cleaning.

 - Leave it to cool.

 Using standard Big Green Egg lump it took about two and a half hours to burn down completely.
 It then took about 4 hours to cool completely.

 To protect the gasket as much as possible, I regulated the heat with the bottom vent so that it didn’t go above 400°C/750°F. I strongly recommend that you do this.